 Just because it doesn’t always work out like we think it will, that doesn’t mean that visions and plans aren’t valuable.

-Because, darling, if I hadn’t created a vision and a plan, I’d be wandering the house with my laptop trying to find a good spot to work instead of enjoying this sacred space of love and support.
+You see, if I hadn’t created a vision and a plan, I’d be wandering the house with my laptop trying to find a good spot to work.
+It was especially nice when JB started working from home more often during lockdown times.
+And now, I get to enjoy a sacred space of love and support.

 Interested in creating a vision for YOUR LIFE?